drbean/curriculum/pages/homepage/markdown/FoodClothingShelter.md

 We don't understand the emotional entanglement, attachment, bonds that result from intercourse, and which I believe (but cannot prove) are baked in to intercourse.

-Seeing it as an analogue to the physical tie that locks together copulating dogs helps me understand.

 I told my significant other 40 years ago that I could accept if she wanted that we stop having sex, but I asked her not to stop allowing physical intimacy.

+Seeing it as an analogue to the physical tie that locks together copulating dogs helps me understand it.

 Read how [AnimalSpirits](AnimalSpirits.html) have a lot to answer for.